twedl/sparkify/README.md

 ### Prerequisites

 PostgreSQL (tested on version 14.1 on MacOS 12.1), with default database studentdb, with user student / password student.
-To create this default, run:
+To create this default, run this in your terminal:

 ```
 createdb --host=127.0.0.1 --username=student --password studentdb